Skip to main content Link Search Menu Expand Document (external link)

 });

-element (but feel free to make different choices, there are many structures that would be appropriate here) to give it a simple structure.
+Now that we have our files, let’s output them (filenames and number of lines).
+We will use a <dl> element (but feel free to make different choices, there are many structures that would be appropriate here) to give it a simple structure.
+Add this HTML under the slider in meta/index.html:

-<dl class="files">
+<dl id="files">

-<!-- we want the following structure for each file-->
+<!-- we want the following structure for each file:

 <div>